Suburban Express: Transportation services

-As of September 2015, Suburban Express offered weekly service to Chicago-area locations from four universities: the University of Illinois at Urbana-Champaign, Illinois State University, Purdue University, and the University of Iowa.
+As of September 2015, Suburban Express offered weekly service to Chicago-area locations from four universities: University of Illinois at Urbana-Champaign, Illinois State University, Purdue University, and the University of Iowa.
 The company's Illini Shuttle ran daily from Champaign to O'Hare International Airport and the suburbs.
 According to the company, it hired only non-smoking drivers, had free Wi-Fi on most buses, and in the year prior to April 2013, carried around 100,000 passengers on up to 75 buses a day.